For Men Only: Prostate Health - HopeHealth (2024)

 Acute prostatitis is caused by an infection, which is usually bacterial, and symptoms include sudden painful urination, a weaker urine stream, chills, and fever.
 It is typically treated with antibiotics.

-Chronic prostatitis, also known as chronic pelvic pain syndrome, includes symptoms of persistent or recurring discomfort, pain, or burning with urination, an increased urge to urinate, difficulty emptying the bladder, and/or pain with ejacul*tion.
+Chronic prostatitis, also known as chronic pelvic pain syndrome, includes symptoms of persistent or recurring discomfort, pain, or burning with urination, an increased urge to urinate, difficulty emptying the bladder, and/or pain with ejaculation.
 While the exact cause of chronic prostatitis is often unknown, it is linked to chronic inflammation with or without infection.

 Benign prostatic hyperplasia (BPH) is commonly referred to as an enlarged prostate.
 This is a common, non-cancerous medical condition that happens as men age.
 It usually occurs after age 50, when the prostate may even double or triple in size.
 While the size of the prostate does not always cause symptoms, the most common symptoms are related to urination.